(865) 999-5988 Request a Call

 What Is Low-Dose Radiation Therapy?

 Low-dose radiation therapy (LDRT) uses very small doses of X-rays — roughly 1/10th to 1/25th of the dose used to treat cancer — to reduce the inflammation that drives osteoarthritis pain.
-The treatment is delivered with a specialized X-ray machine and targets only the affected joint.
+The treatment is delivered as a focused, low-energy X-ray beam and targets only the affected joint.
 The mechanism is well-understood: at these doses, radiation modulates the inflammatory cells inside the joint, reducing the chemical signals that cause swelling, stiffness, and pain.
 It does not affect cartilage, bone, or surrounding tissue.

 LDRT has been used routinely in Germany for decades.
-It is increasingly offered at U.S. academic centers including Cleveland Clinic and Loyola Medicine.
-Heelex Medical opened in 2020 as the first clinic in the United States dedicated exclusively to low-dose radiation therapy.
+It is increasingly offered at U.S. academic medical centers.
+Heelex Medical opened in 2020 as a dedicated low-dose radiation therapy clinic.

 Is This Right for You?